pategroup/bband_scripts/README.md

 Organization
 ------------
-This repository contains two folders.
+This repository contains three folders.

 One is entitled "workup"; these are primarily scripts created by various members of the Pate group for the purpose of common broadband data workup and other routine activities.
 You can find more info about a given script in the header of the script.

-The other is entitled "autofit".
+The second is entitled "autofit".
 This is the most actively updated folder on the repository, so don't be surprised if you notice it's a huge mess.
 There is another README for autofit in that folder with more information regarding the contents.

+The third is entitled "calpgm".
+This is a mirror of the CALPGM source code, developed by Herb Pickett, that is available on JPL's website.
+No modifications have been made with respect to the versions available on the JPL website.
+For more information, read the README in the "calpgm" directory.

 Support
 -------